 Balms are not ingested but are applied directly to the skin.
 It interacts with ECS receptors closest to the skin and does not enter your bloodstream.
 Even though balms don’t enter your system they still have an effect on the area applied.
 Balms are great for targeting specific areas of aches and pains on the body.

 At fourfive all our products have different dosage strengths to suit your ECS needs.
 For instance we recommend using the 500mg CBD Oil for newcomers to test the water, and find out how CBD interacts with their body.
 If you have more acute needs that a low dosage might not be able to deal with we recommend our high dosage 2000mg CBD Oil.
 In short, the lower the dosage the less of an effect it will have on you.

 - Full Spectrum

 Do they make you feel any different?
 It’s currently believed that a combination of the cannabinoids, including CBD, in full and broad spectrum products have an “entourage effect”, meaning they all complement each other’s function.
 Full Spectrum has the greatest combination of cannabinoids and will have the strongest effect on your body compared to Broad Spectrum and isolate CBDs.

-At fourfivecbd we use Broad Spectrum CBD, that means most cannabinoids, including CBD, are present with the exception of THC.
+At fourfive we use Isolate CBD, that means in the only cannabinoid present in our oils is CBD.
 This is to ensure that when people use our products, they don’t have to worry about THC, which is listed as a banned substance on drug tests for work and sport, being present.
-Yet they will still benefit from an entourage effect.